symfony/webpack-encore-bundle/README.md

 ## Configuration

 If you're using Symfony Flex, you're done!
-If not, [enable the bundle](https://symfony.com/doc/current/bundles.html) as normal.
 The recipe will pre-configure everything you need in the `config/packages/webpack_encore.yaml`
 file: